Arrested Chidambaram on Indrani Mukerjea's testimony? Cong questions Modi govt's dependability

 #KarmaStrikes goes viral: Amit Shah then, P Chidambaram now

-Congress spokesperson Randeep Surjewala, addressing the media, said that the Government is hell-bent upon using CBI and ED as personal revenge-seeking departments., which is evident in the way P Chidambaram has been persecuted and prosecuted.
+Congress spokesperson Randeep Surjewala, addressing the media, said that the Government is hell-bent upon using CBI and ED as personal revenge-seeking departments, which is evident in the way P Chidambaram has been persecuted and prosecuted.
 He added that it was nothing short of personal vendetta.''

 "I hope that those CBI officials, who scaled the walls of P Chidambaram's residence to feed the media propaganda and please their political masters, will now also have the courage to tell the PMO that there is no evidence against P Chidambaram and Karti Chidambaram,'' Surjewala said.